-Laundry detergent has had some changes throughout the years, developing in many forms like bar soap, powder, liquid, and gel packages.
-The detergent brand Tide has a product called Tide Pods, which includes a pre-measured amount of laundry detergent, stain booster, and brightener wrapped up in a gel pack that is designed to dissolve in the load of laundry.
-When you are ready to wash a load, you pick up a pod, put it in the drum of the washing machine, place the clothing inside the drum with the pod, and wash normally.
+Laundry detergent has had some major changes throughout the years, developing in many forms like bar soap, powder, liquid, and gel packages.
+The detergent brand Tide has a product called Tide Pods, which includes a pre-measured amount of laundry detergent, a stain booster, and a brightener, which is wrapped up in a gel pack designed to dissolve in a load of laundry.
+When you are ready to wash a load, you simply pick up a pod, put it in the drum of the washing machine, place the clothing inside the drum with the pod, and wash normally.
 Unlike liquids and powders, there is no need to measure, wipe up inevitable spills, or pour additional laundry tools into the mix.

 Simply grabbing a pod and throwing it in the laundry is extremely convenient.
 Even kids will be excited to use the pods, and families won't have to worry about any kind of mess to clean up.
-Although the cost of the Pods may seem higher than your regular laundry detergent, the pre-measured size makes sure that nothing goes to waste, unlike liquids that can be spilled, over-measured, etc.
+Although the cost of the pods may seem higher than your regular laundry detergent, the pre-measured size makes sure that nothing goes to waste, unlike liquids that can be spilled and over-measured.

 Separate Stain Remover